 It is also rich in cultural heritage, historical monuments, and charming landscapes.
 It has excellent weather throughout the year and the most beautiful villages, perhaps at the forefront of which is the traditional village of Benitses, known as the old fishing village.

-Corfu has always fascinated tourists with its natural beauty, which led to tourism being the primary source of income for the region.
+Corfu has always fascinated tourists with its natural beauty, and tourism is now the region’s primary source of income.

 The Origin of the Name Corfu

-The name Corfu is originally derived from the Italian language as a modification of the ancient Greek word Korevo, which means “Top”, to denote the two peaks between which the city lies and where two castles were built.
+Corfu was initially derived from Italian as a modification of the ancient Greek word Korevo, which means “Top.”
+It denotes the two peaks between the cities and where two castles were built.

-It was also the name of the nymph daughter of Asopos, the Greek god of rivers, who was kidnapped by the sea god Poseidon, and given the island as a gift, according to ancient Greek mythology.
+According to ancient Greek mythology, it was also the name of the nymph daughter of Asopos, the Greek god of rivers, who was kidnapped by the sea god Poseidon and given the island as a gift.

 The History of Corfu

-Archaeological discoveries indicated that the island of Corfu had been inhabited since the 10th century BC when the Phoenicians settled there, then Greek immigrants came from the city of Eritrea in the isle of Eva.
+Archaeological discoveries indicated that the island of Corfu had been inhabited since the 10th century BC, when the Phoenicians settled there.
+Then, Greek immigrants came from the city of Eritrea to the island of Eva.

-In 229 BC, Corfu was under the rule of the Romans.
+The Romans ruled Corfu in 229 BC.
 However, after the division of the Roman Empire, the island fell under Byzantine influence.

 From the 11th century onwards, the island fell under the influence of several Italian cities.
-Between the years (1214-1259 AD) it was under the power of the Byzantine Emirate of Epirus and others until 1386, when it fell under Venetian protection.
+Between the years (1214 and 1259 AD) it was under the power of the Byzantine Emirate of Epirus and others until 1386, when it fell under Venetian protection.

 Afterwards, Corfu came under French control in 1797.
 Then, joint Russian, English, and Turkish forces took over the island after two years of French occupation.
 They established the Ionian state, the state of the seven islands, and Corfu was the capital.
-In 1807, the island came back under the control of the French, and a period of great cultural and economic prosperity began.
+1807, the island returned under the French’s control, and significant cultural and economic prosperity began.

 Eventually, Greek became its official language, and the first modern Greek university was established.

-Corfu joined with the islands in the modern state of Greece in 1864, but during the Second World War, it was occupied by the Italians and then the Germans.
-During the war, Corfu was bombed several times, leading to the destruction of many historical buildings.
+Corfu joined the islands in the modern state of Greece in 1864, but during the Second World War, the Italians and the Germans occupied it.
+During the war, Corfu was bombed several times, destroying many historical buildings.

 The Weather on Corfu Island